Juan-VC-gh/Hackintosh-ASUS-Z690-P-WIFI/README.md

 9. When you finally boot macOS make sure to setup configure correctly the unique values each mac comes to access Apple services like AppStore, FaceTime, iMessage, etc -> This is usually found on the internet like "hackintosh fix apple services" or similar

+10. In macOS, go to System Preferences -> Energy Saver -> In the Power Section **ONLY** have enabled "Put hard disks to sleep when possible".
+This is because **"Wake for network access" causes sleep issues** and the other options disabled are optional but it is better that way for power saving

 10. To make the setup USB-independent, in macOS terminal:
 	```
 	diskutil list